Seabrook Nuclear Power Plant

 The NRC issued its Safety Evaluation Report of the Seabrook Station on June 8, 2012.
 The report detailed other problems that needed to be addressed, including water leaks between the two containment shells surrounding the reactor, aging structures including bolts and welds, and more.

 - Opponents of the Seabrook license extension filed federal action against the NRC in March 2012, accusing the commission of violating the National Environmental Policy Act (NEPA) when it voted against allowing three groups (the Seacoast Anti-Pollution League, the New Hampshire Chapter of the Sierra Club, and Beyond Nuclear) into a NEPA hearing to discuss energy alternatives to nuclear power.
 In January 2013, the Federal Appeals Court rejected the petition of the groups, barring them from participating in the process.

 - Friends of the Coast/New England Coalition, which had been protesting the relicensing of Seabrook Station, reached a settlement with station owner NextEra in August of 2013.

-- One uranium fuel pellet can deliver the power production equivalent of 1 ton of coal, 17,000 cubic feet of natural gas, 149 gallons of oil and 5,000 pounds of wood.1
+- One uranium fuel pellet can deliver the power production equivalent of 1 ton of coal, 17,000 cubic feet of natural gas, or 149 gallons of oil.

 Low Electricity Cost: